reeperbahn-neon-night-hamburg

 Große Freiheit — “Great Freedom” — is the side street where the Beatles played their first Hamburg residencies in 1960-62.
 The Indra Club (number 64) and the Star-Club (demolished, but marked by a plaque) were the venues where four Liverpool lads became the world’s biggest band.
 The street still has live music clubs, and the neon hasn’t dimmed since the 1960s.

-Most popular: Sex and Crime in St. Pauli Tour (18+) — $29, 2 hours, 17,793 reviews at 4.7.
-The most-reviewed tour in Germany.
+Most popular: Sex and Crime in St. Pauli Tour (18+) — $29, 2 hours.
+The most-reviewed tour in all of Germany, with exceptional visitor feedback.

 Green Bunker tour: St. Pauli Green Bunker Tour — $25, WWII bunker turned garden, unique Hamburg landmark.